Codecademy/docs/content/general/concepts/json/json.md

 Where the names are strings and the values can be any one of JSON's basic data types:

 - Number: A signed decimal number.
-JSON makes no distiction between integer and floating point.
+JSON makes no distinction between integer and floating point.
 - String: A sequence of zero or more Unicode characters enclosed in double quotes.
 - Boolean: Either `true` or `false`.
 - Array: An ordered, comma delimited, list of zero or more elements of one of JSON's data types, enclosed in square brackets.
 - Object: A collection of name-value pairs inside curly brackets.
 - `null`: An empty value represented by the word `null`.

 Whitespace is ignored between names, values, and punctuation.
-JSON considers whitespace to be one of the four characters; space, tab, line feed, and carrage return.
+JSON considers whitespace to be one of the four characters; space, tab, line feed, and carriage return.

 JSON objects cannot contain comments.